kevintpeng/Learn-Something-Every-Day/Technologies/Buildkite.md

 ### Buildkite Pipeline
 Build pipelines take your build, split them into smaller steps and parallelizes them over multiple build agents (huge speed improvements for builds).

+### Builds
+Can be scripts or specific processes to be run on agents throught hte buildkite pipeline.

 ### Buildkite Webhooks
 Allow you to monitor and respond to events within your buildkite organization.
 Provides real time view of activity.